-The Foley Police Patrol Division consists of uniformed officers with a K-9 Squad, Code Enforcement, and two assigned to the Accident Investigation Unit.
-Patrol officers wear many hats in their day to day assignments.
-Our patrol officers strive to be professional, approachable, and a part of the community.
-Patrol provides many services above answering emergency calls, such as providing escorts, security at special events, investigating traffic crashes, and interacting with kids and citizens in our community.
+The Foley Police Department consists of 66 uniformed officers with a K9 Unit, Code Enforcement Unit, and an Accident Investigation Unit.
+Patrol officers wear many hats in their day to day assignments to include services above just answering emergency calls such as providing escorts, security at special events, investigating traffic crashes, and interacting with kids and citizens in our community.
 Each shift is tasked with developing strategies to enhance our community's security and safety through proactive policing.
 This is accomplished by traffic enforcement, identifying crime trends, and working to prevent future crime.